winzamark123/JustSayin/README.md

 ## Live Demo

 The app is currently Live on Testflight!
-You can check it out [here]([url](https://testflight.apple.com/join/idRhLVdh))!
-It will be published live on the app store in the coming weeks (Current: May 29th, 2024).
+You can check it out <a href="https://testflight.apple.com/join/idRhLVdh" target = "_blank">here!</a> It will be published live on the app store in the coming weeks (Current: May 29th, 2024).

 You can also checkout the app through development using the following method: